-The biggest concern against IoT is the lack of standardization.
+The biggest concern against IoT technology is the lack of standardization.
 It makes the adoption and development process slower and holds several threats.
 An even bigger risk is sending sensor data directly to the cloud or datacenter because it can create latency, drive costs, and can open up security risks.

-Need a reliable IoT solution?
+Need a reliable IoT solutions?

 Start empovering your business with our professional IoT services: we provide you with technical support from the very first step to the manufacturing of the end product.